bpesquet/mlcourse/notes/ml_project_workflow/README.md

 Data preprocessing is done through a series of sequential operations on data (handling missing values, standardization, one-hot encoding...).

-scikit-learn support the definition of **pipelines** for streamlining these operations.
+Some Machine Learning tools support the definition of [pipelines](https://scikit-learn.org/stable/modules/compose.html#pipeline) for streamlining these operations.
 This is useful to prevent mistakes and oversights when preprocessing new data.

 ---